hoonzis/hoonzis.github.io/_posts/2015-06-11-financial-derivatives.md

 ![Call Option](../images/finderivatives/call_payoff.PNG)

-### Put option
+### <a name="put"></a>Put option

 Put option gives the owner the right to sell the stock for given strike price, otherwise all other parameters are the same.

 A trader who believes that a stock's price will decrease can buy the right to sell the stock at Strike price.
 He will be under no obligation